 The WMELS are a collaborative effort between the Wisconsin departments of Children & Families (DCF), Public Instruction (DPI), and Health Services (DHS).
 The work is overseen by a cross-department steering committee.
 The WMELS are protected by copyright.
 Any material, websites, training materials, products or other related materials developed to align or supplement the WMELS must be approved by the cross-department steering committee.
 WMELS graphics, design & content may not be used for anything not related to this initiative & their use must also be approved by the cross-department steering committee.

-For more information contact Sherry Kimball, Early Childhood consultatnt: [email protected]
+For more information, contact Kurstin Kolodziej, Early Childhood Content Specialist: [email protected]

 Early Childhood Technical Assistance Center (ECTA) (website) contains resources to improve systems, practices & outcomes